aistabci/abci-docs/en/docs/abci-cloudstorage/cs-account.md

 ## Access Key

-Access Key issued built for every Cloud Storage Account.
-Access Key consists of an Access Key ID and a Secret Access Key.
-Secret Access Key is not allowed to be disclosed to third parties nor put somewhere accessible by third parties.
+Access keys consist of an access key ID and a secret access key.
+Secret access keys are not allowed to be disclosed to third parties or put somewhere accessible by third parties.

-At most two Access Keys can be issued for single Cloud Storage Account.
-When using different clients, creating different Access Keys for each client is highly recommended.
+Cloud Storage account can have a maximum of two access keys.
+When using different clients, creating different access keys for each client is highly recommended.

+## Account deletion

+ABCI User Portal does not have a feature to delete ABCI Cloud Storage accounts at this time.
+Although deleting access keys is a way to prevent a user from accessing ABCI Cloud Storage, you can also request your ABCI Cloud Storage account be deleted.
+Read the [Contact](../contact.md) page, then send the ABCI Cloud Storage account name to <qa@abci.ai>.

+!!! note
+    - Deleted accounts cannot be restored.
+Make sure that the Cloud Storage account name you wish to delete is correct.
+    - The suffix number of deleted account is vacant permanently.
+Since you can create 10 accounts per group, if you belong to only one group, the last account name is like "aaa00000aa.11", not "aaa00000aa.10".

 <!--
-## Sub group
+## Subgroups

-Group created in group.
-Sub group is used when applying access policy.
+A group created in a group.
+Subgroups are used when applying access policies to some or all group members.
 -->